QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

     nrg = optimize('b3lyp')
     nrg = frequencies('b3lyp')

-Note that :code:`makeInput.py` can (try to) read the level of theory and selected other options from output files and then use this to construct a new input file using the last geometry but same level of theory as the previous calculation:
+Note that :code:`makeInput.py` can (try to) read the level of theory and selected other options from output files and then use this to construct a new input file using the last geometry but same level of theory as the previous calculation.
 For instance, the following will read the final geometry from :code:`tnt.out` and then build a new input file using the same method and basis.

 .. code-block:: text